Freedom of religion in Romania: Restitution of confiscated properties

 The law establishes a points system of compensation in cases where in-kind restitution is not possible.
-Religious groups may use the points only to bid on other properties in auctions organized by the National Commission for Real Estate Compensation (NCREC).
+Religious groups may use the points only to bid on other properties in auctions organised by the National Commission for Real Estate Compensation (NCREC).
 The NCREC also validates compensation decisions of other local or central authorities, including those of the Special Restitution Commission (SRC), which decides on restitution claims filed by religious denominations and national minorities.
 The law establishes a 240-day deadline by which claimants must submit additional evidence in their cases at the specific request of the entity in charge of resolving their restitution claim.
 If a claimant does not meet the deadline, the administrative authority may reject the case.
 The authority may extend the deadline by an additional 120 days if the claimants prove they made a concerted effort to obtain the evidence, usually in the possession of other state authorities, but were unable to do so.

 The law nullifies acts of forced "donations" of Jewish property during WWII and the socialist era, and lowers the burden of proof for the previous owners or their heirs to obtain restitution.
 The law designates the present-day Federation of Jewish Communities of Romania as the legitimate inheritor of forfeited communal Jewish property and accords priority to private claims by Holocaust survivors.
 The law does not address heirless or unclaimed property left by Holocaust victims.

 Anti-discrimination laws

 The law bans discrimination on religious grounds in all areas of public life.
-It also bans religious defamation and stirring conflict on religious grounds, as well as public offenses against religious symbols.
+It also bans religious defamation and stirring conflict on religious grounds, as well as public offences against religious symbols.
 Penalties may include fines varying from 1,000 to 100,000 lei ($260 to $25,800), depending on whether the victim is an individual or a community.

-The law prohibits establishment of fascist, Legionnaire, racist, or xenophobic organizations, which it defines in part as groups that promote violence, religiously motivated hatred, or antisemitism.
-Penalties for establishing such organizations range from three to 10 years’ imprisonment and the loss of certain rights.
-Criminal liability is waived if the person involved in establishing such an organization informs authorities before the organization begins its activity; penalties are halved if the individual helps authorities with the criminal investigation.
+The law prohibits establishment of fascist, Legionnaire, racist, or xenophobic organisations, which it defines in part as groups that promote violence, religiously motivated hatred, or antisemitism.
+Penalties for establishing such organisations range from three to 10 years’ imprisonment and the loss of certain rights.
+Criminal liability is waived if the person involved in establishing such an organisation informs authorities before the organisation begins its activity; penalties are halved if the individual helps authorities with the criminal investigation.
 Legislation also makes manufacturing, selling, distributing, owning with intent to distribute, and using Legionnaire symbols illegal.
 Penalties range from three months’ to three years’ imprisonment.